Clinton Rossiter: Career

-Personal life and death
+Personal life

-He married Mary Ellen Crane in September 1947.
-They had three sons (all Cornell graduates): David Goodrich Rossiter (1949), Caleb Stewart Rossiter (1951) (Caleb also attended Westminster), and Winton Goodrich Rossiter (1954).
+Rossiter married Mary Ellen Crane in September 1947.
+They had three sons, each of whom were Cornell University graduates: David Goodrich Rossiter (1949), Caleb Stewart Rossiter (1951) (Caleb also attended Westminster), and Winton Goodrich Rossiter (1954).

+Death

+Rossiter died in his home in Ithaca, New York, on July 11, 1970, at age 52.
+The New York Times reported that his son Caleb Rossiter discovered his father's body in the home's basement.
+The cause of death was ruled a suicide by the Tompkins County, New York medical examiner and was widely reported.

-Years later, his son would state that his father suffered a lifetime of debilitating clinical depression.
-He could no longer extract himself from it and overdosed on sleeping pills.
-External events had much to do with the last stages of this depression.
-His beloved Cornell was convulsed with racial conflict, including the infamous armed seizure of the student union building in April 1969.
-Rossiter became prominent as a moderate voice among the faculty, urging some understanding of the African-American students' frustrations but was branded a traitor by others on the faculty, some of whom (such as Allan Bloom) refused to speak to him again.
+Years after Rossiter's death, his son revealed that his father suffered a lifetime of debilitating clinical depression, which he could no longer extract himself from and overdosed on sleeping pills.

+External events had much to do with Rossiter's final stages of depression.
+His beloved Cornell University was convulsed with racial conflict, including the occupation of the student union building in April 1969.
+In response, Rossiter became prominent as a moderate voice among Cornell University faculty, urging some understanding of the African American students' frustrations, but he was branded a traitor by other faculty members, some of whom, including Allan Bloom, refused to speak to him again.
-Rossiter died in his Ithaca home on July 11, 1970, at age 52.
-The New York Times reported that his son Caleb Rossiter discovered his father's body in the basement of their home.
-The cause of death was ruled a suicide by the Tompkins County medical examiner and widely reported.